mlrun/mlrun/docs/store/datastore.md

 ```

 `DatastoreProfileKafkaSource` class parameters:
-- `name`: name of the profile
+- `name` &mdash; Name of the profile
-- `brokers`: This parameter can either be a single string or a list of strings representing the Kafka brokers.
+- `brokers` &mdash; This parameter can either be a single string or a list of strings representing the Kafka brokers.
 Brokers serve as the contact points for clients to connect to the Kafka cluster.
-- `topics`: A string or list of strings that denote the Kafka topics from which data will be sourced or read.
+- `topics` &mdash; A string or list of strings that denote the Kafka topics from which data will be sourced or read.
-- `group` (optional): A string representing the consumer group name.
+- `group` &mdash; A string representing the consumer group name.
 Consumer groups are used in Kafka to allow multiple consumers to coordinate and consume messages from topics.
 The default consumer group is set to `"serving"`.
-- `initial_offset` (optional): A string that defines the starting point for the Kafka consumer.
+- `initial_offset` &mdash; A string that defines the starting point for the Kafka consumer.
 It can be set to `"earliest"` to start consuming from the beginning of the topic, or `"latest"` to start consuming new messages only.
 The default is `"earliest"`.
-- `partitions` (optional): This can either be a single string or a list of strings representing the specific partitions from which the consumer should read.
+- `partitions` &mdash; This can either be a single string or a list of strings representing the specific partitions from which the consumer should read.
 If not specified, the consumer can read from all partitions.
-- `sasl_user` (optional): A string representing the username for SASL authentication, if required by the Kafka cluster.
+- `sasl_user` &mdash; A string representing the username for SASL authentication, if required by the Kafka cluster.
 It's tagged as private for security reasons.
-- `sasl_pass` (optional): A string representing the password for SASL authentication, correlating with the `sasl_user`.
+- `sasl_pass` &mdash; A string representing the password for SASL authentication, correlating with the `sasl_user`.
 It's tagged as private for security considerations.
-- `kwargs_public` (optional): This is a dictionary (`Dict`) that holds a collection of key-value pairs used to represent settings or configurations deemed public.
+- `kwargs_public` &mdash; This is a dictionary (`Dict`) that holds a collection of key-value pairs used to represent settings or configurations deemed public.
 These pairs are subsequently passed as parameters to the underlying `kafka.KafkaProducer()` constructor.
 It defaults to `None`.
-- `kwargs_private` (optional): This dictionary (`Dict`) is used to store key-value pairs, typically representing configurations that are of a private or sensitive nature.
+- `kwargs_private` &mdash; This dictionary (`Dict`) is used to store key-value pairs, typically representing configurations that are of a private or sensitive nature.
 These pairs are subsequently passed as parameters to the underlying `kafka.KafkaProducer()` constructor.
 It defaults to `None`.

 ### Redis data store profile